AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/reputation-system-simulation.md

 This may include:

-- how reputation compounds
+- How reputation compounds
-- how quickly false positives emerge
+- How quickly false positives emerge
-- how easily the system can be gamed
+- How easily the system can be gamed
-- whether new contributors can enter fairly
+- Whether new contributors can enter fairly
-- whether the system over-rewards visibility rather than substance
+- Whether the system over-rewards visibility rather than substance

 ---